paperTurkey/hoamaster/content/contact.md

 ---

-The Isle of Trees Community is located right off of Irmo Drive in Irmo, South Carolina in the 29212 area code.
+The Avalon community is located right off of Irmo Drive in Irmo, South Carolina in the 29212 area code.

 # The Board of Directors
 ---